model-driven-devops/mdd-workshop/exercises/initial-setup.md

 ## Steps
 1. Following the instructions in your NSO sandbox, connect to the sandbox via VPN.

 1. If you don't already have it installed, install Visual Studio Code and the Remote - SSH plugin.
 Note: you can use any IDE you prefer, if you do not prefer to use Visual Studio Code.
-However, the instructions specified in this workshop will need to be modified for you environment.
+However, the instructions specified in this workshop will need to be modified for your environment.

 1. Open Visual Studio Code and click the green "Open a Remote Window" button in the bottom left corner then choose "Connect to Host...".
 Select "+ Add New SSH Host..." from the list and enter the command to access the DevBox and then press return.
     ```